16 March 2020

 • Wash your hands regularly and avoid touching your face.

-Regular spirometry is recommended for lung transplant patients.
-Consider downloading the NHS COVID-19 app.
 Finally, we recommend that you keep a COVID-19 lateral flow test kit at home, so you can do a test if you develop symptoms.
-Transplant patients are still eligible to keep lateral flow tests at home.
-If you do not have a pack of lateral flow tests, then you can order these on-line at gov.uk or by calling 119.
+Transplant patients in England are still eligible to receive lateral flow tests.
+You can order your lateral flow tests online or by calling 119.

 What should I do if I feel unwell?

-If you develop fever, cough or difficulty breathing you should perform a home lateral flow test and report the result as instructed.
 Symptoms of COVID-19 may be similar to other problems in transplant patients.
 Please call the transplant unit on 01223 638007 if you wish to discuss your symptoms.
 If you are unwell or a lung transplant patient with a drop in lung function, then you may be advised to go to hospital.

 If you are advised to come to Royal Papworth Hospital, please stay in your car and call the transplant unit nurses on 07775 587395 when you arrive.
-Do not enter the hospital without making contact with the transplant team.

 What should happen if I test positive for COVID-19?

-Please contact us if your symptoms worsen.
-Depending on your circumstances, we may ask you to call NHS 111 or use NHS 111 online.
 If you develop life-threatening symptoms such as difficulty in breathing, blue lips, pale/blotchy skin, collapse or drowsiness/confusion, then immediately dial 999 and tell the operator that you have COVID-19.

 What COVID-19 treatments are available for transplant patients?